reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   // helper methods
 }
 ```
 **This is a specialization of `Function` for the case where the operand and result are of the same type.** This is a functional interface whose functional method is `apply(Object)`.

-Let's see example of `UnaryOperator`:
+Let's check out an example of `UnaryOperator`:
 ```java
 public class OperatorTest {
   @Test